 That’s it.
 CAN Capital’s business consultants will call you and walk you through the application process.

 CAN Capital is a veteran in alternative small business finance.
 It was founded in 1998 and is based in New York City.
 The company has provided access to working capital to over 139,000 companies.
-It is a BBB accredited business with an A+ rating.
 Since 2011, CAN Capital has secured $740 million in funding.
 In the latest series of financing (April 2015), twelve banks (including Wells Fargo, Morgan Stanley, Barclays, J.P.
 Morgan and UBS) provided CAN Capital with $650 million toward debt financing.

 CAN Capital brought an important innovation to small business finance: daily remittance.
 Daily remittance is the ability, which not all lenders have, of accepting payments daily instead of larger payments once a month.
 CAN Capital has also been a pioneer in using sophisticated risk assessment models that include data points that traditional lenders ignore.